When Is the Best Time to Buy a TV?

 Prices might not be as low as what we see around Black Friday, but that doesn't mean you'll be paying a huge amount more.
-For instance, during Black Friday 2018, we saw Samsung 55" 4K TVs go as low as $350.
-Then in February 2019, we found Samsung 55" 4K sets at $398.
-That's not as low as November's price, but it's not exorbitantly higher, either, and still likely within many shoppers' budgets.
+For instance, during Black Friday 2020, we saw 70" 4K TVs go as low as $478.
+Then in February 2021, we found 70" 4K sets at $697.
+That's definitely not as low as what we saw around Black Friday, but it's also not ridiculously more expensive.

 While inflation is causing prices on practically everything to go up, TV prices are still not as expensive as they could be.
 This is largely due to new TV technologies coming out that are designed to improve the viewing experience.
 From higher resolutions to HDR, they're all meant to immerse viewers in the movies, TV shows, and sports they watch.
 New tech hits the market frequently, which means TVs missing those features end up dropping in price.

 New TVs tend to be announced during the Consumer Electronics Show (CES) in January.
 Older models begin to go on sale afterwards, as retailers make room on the shelves.
 It might not happen right away, but we've often seen an uptick of deals in February compared to January, and then even more offers in March.

 Other features you might not need include HDR and smart capabilities.
 It's becoming harder to find non-smart TVs, but they're still out there.
 If you're fine not having these popular specs, you're bound to come across a decent price on a more basic model.
 The good news is that 4K and smart TVs are pretty much the norm now.
 As a result, those types of sets can cost the same — or almost the same — as 1080p TVs.